elyase/dexmetadata/README.md

 # DexMetadata 🦄

-Quickly fetch metadata for DEX pools across multiple chains with a single function call!
+Quickly fetch metadata for DEX pools with a single function call!

 ## Usage 🚀

-### Synchronous API with Progress Bars

 ```python
 from dexmetadata import fetch